ashwinroot/CycleGAN-TensorFlow/README.md

 # CycleGAN-TensorFlow
-An implementation of CycleGan using TensorFlow (work in progress).
+An implementation of CycleGan using TensorFlow using class constrained mechanism.
+It also test the transitive nature of CycleGAN (work in progress).

 Original paper: https://arxiv.org/abs/1703.10593

 ## Results on test data